Intent of Our Curriculum

 This starts with the planning of schemes of work and lesson materials and their delivery in the classroom.
 Their success is then tested using a range of assessment methods.
-At the same time, leadership at all levels assure the quality of delivery and impact through lesson observation, book scrutiny and student voice interviews.
-This then informs feedback to Heads of Department and subject teachers to inform their planning and help identify training and development needs.
+At the same time, leadership at all levels assures the quality of delivery and impact through lesson observation, book scrutiny and student voice interviews.
+This informs feedback to Heads of Department and subject teachers to inform their planning and help identify training and development needs.

 Assessment is an on-going process and is built into every lesson.
 Teachers assess student progress in a range of ways, questioning and class discussion, end of unit tests and formal assessments.
 They carry out detailed question level analysis of students’ work and use this to identify strengths and areas of weakness so that they can intervene appropriately.
 They mark students’ books in line with our marking policy and provide students with the feedback they need in order to improve further.

 Every year, students complete formal assessments which are marked and moderated to establish how well each student can recall and apply what they have learnt.
 Heads of Department analyse these test results against their planned curriculum intents.
 All of this assessment activity provides valuable information on how well our students are understanding what is being taught and how well our curriculum is being implemented.
 This informs both short- and medium-term planning because: